IB PRIMARY YEARS PROGRAMME

 As a EISB student, your child will spark a lifelong love of learning, build a supportive community and be challenged to grow both intellectually and personally.

-Students engage and inquire on a daily basis, learning to explore, hypothesize, collect evidence and communicate conclusions.
+At EISB, one of the best IB Schools in Bangalore, students engage and inquire on a daily basis, learning to explore, hypothesize, collect evidence and communicate conclusions.
 They become thoughtful, inquisitive learners who can assess and thrive in challenging situations.

 Unit of Inquiry